CWMasters/my-portfolio/README.md

 ## Other info

-In project the LED Wall is a placeholder.
+In my portfolio the LED Wall is a placeholder.